 Luxurious Primary Bathroom – the free-standing tub has low voltage lights at the base that add a soft glow to the Old-World white marble surroundings.
 A charming vanity built-in, radiant floor and heated shower seat add to the luxurious feeling

-Distinctive White Kitchen – in-kitchen seating, a cabinet-style refrigerator and specialty appliances like a warming drawer, pot filler and steam oven are blended into custom cabinetry and stunning XX counters
+Distinctive White Kitchen – in-kitchen seating, a cabinet-style refrigerator and specialty appliances like a warming drawer, pot filler and steam oven are blended into custom cabinetry and beautiful quartzite counters

 Earth-first Building – extremely high efficiency furnaces, radiant floor heat throughout and foam insulation add to the conscientious, energy-saving program of the home